dani3l0/Status/announcement.md

 # Maintenance mode

-Status will not receive new features, only bug fixes.
+Status will not receive new features, only bug/security fixes.

 ### Why?